-This course, delivered entirely in Anishinaabemwin, is a continuation of NP343 and initiates the sixth year Anishinaabemwin Pane Immersion Program.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP343 and initiates the sixth year Anishinaabemowin Pane Immersion Program.
 Students with advanced-mid to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP256D Advanced Immersion VI) Prerequisite: None.
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP372 Advanced Immersion V (replaces NP257D) 6 CR
+NP372 Advanced Immersion V 6 CR

-This course, delivered entirely in Anishinaabemwin, is a continuation of NP371.
-Students with advanced-mid to advancedhigh comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP371.
+Students with advanced-mid to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP257D Advanced Immersion VII) Prerequisite: None.
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP373 Advanced Immersion VI (replaces NP258D) 6 CR
+NP373 Advanced Immersion VI 6 CR

-This course, delivered entirely in Anishinaabemwin, is a continuation of NP372 and is part of the final courses in the sixth and final year of the Anishinaabemwin Pane Immersion Program.
+This course, delivered entirely in Anishinaabemowin, is a continuation of NP372 and is part of the final courses in the sixth and final year of the Anishinaabemowin Pane Immersion Program.
 Students with advanced-mid to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP258D Advanced Immersion VIII) Prerequisite: None.
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP381 Comprehensive Immersion IV (replaces NP286D) 6 CR
+NP381 Comprehensive Immersion IV 6 CR

-This course, team taught entirely in Anishinaabemwin, is a continuation of NP353 and is part of Year 6, the final year of the Anishinaabemwin Pane Immersion Program.
+This course, team taught entirely in Anishinaabemowin, is a continuation of NP353 and is part of Year 6, the final year of the Anishinaabemowin Pane Immersion Program.
 Instructors and students meet for five weekend sessions during the semester for a total of eighteen hours of immersion over two days.
 Students with advanced-low to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP286D Comprehensive Immersion VI, 8 CR) Prerequisite: None.
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP382 Comprehensive Immersion V (replaces NP287D) 6 CR
+NP382 Comprehensive Immersion V 6 CR

-This course, team taught entirely in Anishinaabemwin, is a continuation of NP381.
+This course, team taught entirely in Anishinaabemowin, is a continuation of NP381.
 Instructors and students meet for five weekend sessions during the semester and spend a total of eighteen hours of immersion over two days.
 Students with advanced-mid to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops. (formerly NP287D Comprehensive Immersion VII, 8 CR) Prerequisite: None.
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
+Prerequisite: None.

-NP383 Comprehensive Immersion VI (replaces NP288D) 6 CR
+NP383 Comprehensive Immersion VI 6 CR